kixe/FieldtypeSelectExtOption/README.md

 All types allowed.
 Default Value or Value if nothing selected same as **Option Value**.

++ #### Filter
+Small Filter to limit the options if needed.
+Adds a WHERE condition to the SELECT statement which pulls the options from the datatable.

 + #### Order by Label
 Options are ordered by **Option Value**.
 Check to order by **Option Label**.